DITAS-Project/ideko-use-case/apps/running-the-application.md

 3. **VDC-CAF**: From the image taken from the private hub
 4. **Request Monitor**: Image taken from the public DITAS DockerHub

-... and create the following files (configuring the proper IPs) on the host machine:
+... and create the following files (configuring the proper IPs) in the path `/opt/config` of the host machines:

 **traffic.json**
 ```